 work would be possible.
 ICTU affiliates were invited to support TUFP by financial donations.

-Further information on the Trade Union Friends of Palestine.
+Or the Trade Union Friends of Palestine Padlet

 Publication of the UN Economic & Social Commission for Western Asia: Israeli Practices towards the Palestinian People and the Question of Apartheid

 On 15 MARCH 2017 the then United Nations Under-Secretary-General and Executive Secretary of the UN Economic and Social Commission for Western Asia (ESCWA) Rima Khalaf pointed out that “it is not an easy matter for a United Nations entity to conclude that a State has established an apartheid regime.
 In recent years, some have labelled Israeli practices as racist, while others have warned that Israel risks becoming an apartheid State.
 A few have raised the question as to whether in fact it already has”.

 Khalaf’s remarks were given during a press conference held this afternoon at the UN House, in Beirut, when she launched a report by ESCWA on “Israeli Practices towards the Palestinian People and the Question of Apartheid.”

 Khalaf noted that Israel, encouraged by the international community’s disregard for its continual violations of international law, has succeeded over the past decades in imposing and maintaining an apartheid regime that works on two levels.
 First, the political and geographic fragmentation of the Palestinian people which enfeebles their capacity for resistance and makes it almost impossible for them to change the reality on the ground.
 Secondly, the oppression of all Palestinians through an array of laws, policies and practices that ensure domination of them by a racial group and serve to maintain the regime.